mattneary/Tarpits-Abstraction/chapters/Bootstrap.md

 ###A New Eval
-In our evaluator allowing for multiple-expression procedures, we will form a monad that is the monoidal combination of our previous evaluator and an environment mutator, in which forms such as `set` will cause a new environment to be returned and all else will return the same environment.
+In our evaluator allowing for multiple-expression procedures, we will form a monad that is the monoidal combination of our previous evaluator and an environment mutator, in which forms such as `set!` will cause a new environment to be returned and all else will return the same environment.

 The following is a rewrite of the `eval` function to behave as this composite